Eweforia/images/README.md

 2. Right-click the image preview and select “Copy image address” or “Copy image URL” (the wording may vary by browser).

 This gives you a direct link to the raw image file.

+**Troubleshooting Tips:**
+**Problem:** I don't see an "add file" button in my repository's main page.
+If you do not see the “Add file” button on your repository’s main page on GitHub, your repository is probably completely empty (no README.md or any image file).
+GitHub hides most UI options—including “Add file”—until at least one file exists.
+**Solution:**
+1. Click the button that says “creating a new file” or “uploading an existing file”.
+2. Click “uploading an existing file.”
+Now you can drag and drop your images to upload them.
+3. Or, click “creating a new file,” create a README. md, and commit it.
+After that, the “Add file” button will appear on the main page.

+**Problem:** I don't see a Green code button.
+**Solution:** If you don't see the Green code button, you need to reinitialize the repository (for lack of a better phrase).
+1. Click the icon with the three lines at the top left of the Github page and select Home.
+2. Select the repository from the list in the left pane to display your files.
+You should be able to see the Green code button now.